 Applicants must have completed a minimum of 180 hours of baking or cooking techniques in their field.
 If you received your AS degree more than 10 years ago, please attach a cover letter and current résumé documenting work experience that demonstrates how you have kept your baking or culinary skills and knowledge up to date.

-There’s no application fee or deadline, but enrollment for the Culinary Arts & Food Service Management and Baking & Pastry Arts and Food Service Management programs is limited.
+There is no application fee or deadline, but enrollment into the online programs is limited.
 We recommend you apply a minimum of 4 weeks in advance before classes begin.

 If you’re ready to continue your career education, your first step is to complete and submit an online application.
 Once we receive your application and transcripts we’ll contact you and discuss the next steps to your enrollment.